 About Ancient Kingdom of Macedonia

-The north of Greece is a region rich in cultural and religious history as well as an abundance of natural beauty.
+The northern countryside of Greece is a region rich in cultural and religious history as well as an abundance of natural beauty & culinary delights.
 MINIMUM 4 PERSONS.

 Activity code: GR-North2